SandwichGouda/Data/Data.md

   * Don't mess around too much creating new branches without having any commits. :)
 - You can also clone a distant repo and commit to it.
   * The repo can be empty, it can have been created from a web UI.
 This is practice that prevents errors.
+- You can use `git commit -am "Your commit message"` will automatically stage all modified and deleted files before the commit, so you don't have to `git add` them.
+Note that is will **not** add new untracked files however<>

 ### Git branches